 You can configure a POS channel by creating a POS channel interface (port channel) and optionally assigning an IP address.
 All POS interfaces that are members of a POS channel should have the same port properties and be on the same ML-Series card.

-POS channel is only supported with G-Series card compatible (LEX) encapsulation.
+POS channel is only supported with LEX encapsulation.

 To create a POS channel interface, perform the following procedure, beginning in global configuration mode: